 Our work together remains completely confidential; however, there are three exceptions to this:

-- It is a legal requirement (The Serious Crime Act, 2007) to break confidence in restricted circumstances–child protection legislation, for example.
+· It is a legal requirement (The Serious Crime Act, 2007) to break confidence in certain circumstances–child protection legislation; acts of terrorism, for example.

-- During clinical supervision for my ongoing professional development, where I keep personal information about clients to the absolute minimum to ensure client anonymity.
+· During clinical supervision for ongoing professional development, where I keep client information to the absolute minimum to ensure client anonymity.

-I follow the British Association for Counselling and Psychotherapy (BACP)’s Ethical Framework for Good Practice (please ask for a copy if you are interested), and as such I am bound by their code of ethics, and I also receive regular clinical supervision in accordance with BACP requirements.
+I follow the British Association for Counselling and Psychotherapy (BACP)’s Ethical Framework for Good Practice (please ask for a copy if you are interested), and as such I am bound by their code of ethics.
+I also receive regular clinical supervision in accordance with BACP requirements.

 Appointments are for 50 minutes and will be every week at a day and time suitable to both of us.
-We may however mutually decide to change the interval of time between sessions.
+We may, however, mutually decide to change the interval of time between sessions.
 If for any reason I have to cancel a session I will always aim to provide you with 24 hours notice.
-If I am unable to give you sufficient notice (due to illness or unforeseen circumstances) I will offer our following appointment free of charge.
+If I am unable to give you sufficient notice (due to illness or unforeseen circumstances) I will offer to reschedule your session during the same week.

-Likewise, if you are unable to attend an appointment, please give twenty four hours notice.
+Likewise, if you are unable to attend an appointment, please give twenty-four hours’ notice.
 Sessions missed without notice, or where less than 24-hours notice is given, will be charged for.
 However, if you have to cancel a session within 24 hours of your appointment because of an emergency and then re-book a session, no cancellation charge will be made.

 Number of Sessions / Ending Counselling

-I keep a brief and factual record of sessions.
+I keep a brief and factual hand-written record of sessions.
 You can request to see these if you wish and I will provide access within a reasonable period.
-At the end of our work together my notes will be stored securely for a period of 3 years in case you wish to return to counselling.
+At the end of our work together my notes will be stored securely for a period of 5 years in case you wish to return to counselling.
 After that time they will be destroyed.
 I do not store client notes on my computer; however, please be aware that your contact details/my details and our email exchanges are stored on our devices.